adamchristiansen/vivado-scripts/README.md

   "vivado_version": "2019.1"
 }
 ```

+The configs support interpolation of other parameters using the `{...}` syntax.
+Note that nested interpolation is undefined behaviour.
+Suppose `xpr_path`
+interpolates `project_name` (like the above example), and `project_name`
+interpolates `vivado_version`, this may or may not work depending on the order
+that the parameters are interpolated.
+Therefore, nested interpolation should
+not be relied on.

 It is recommended to have at least the `vivado_path` and `vivado_version`
 stored external to the project.